Fast Graph Generation via Autoregressive Noisy Filtration Modeling: Autoregressive Noisy Filtration Modeling

 In practice, this objective is implemented as a cross-entropy loss.
 While the noise augmentation introduced in Sec.~\ref{subsec:noise-augmentation-of-filtrations} improves the overall quality of generated graphs after teacher-forcing training, it still falls short in generating graphs with high structural validity.
 To further mitigate exposure bias, we propose an RL-based fine-tuning stage to refine the model trained with teacher-forcing.

 \paragraph{Adversarial Fine-tuning with RL.} Adapting the SeqGAN framework~\citep{yu2017seqgan}, we implement a generator-discriminator architecture where the generator (our mixer model) operates in inference mode as a stochastic policy and is thereby exposed to its own predictions during training.
 The discriminator is a graph transformer, namely GraphGPS~\citep{rampasek2022graphgps}.
 During training, the generator produces graph samples, which the discriminator evaluates for plausibility.
 The generator is updated using Proximal Policy Optimization (PPO)~\citep{schulman2018ppo} based on the discriminator's feedback, while the discriminator is trained adversarially to distinguish between generated and training set graphs.
 This training scheme is illustrated in Figure~\ref{subfig:adversarial-fine-tuning}.
 It is worth noting that only the final generated graph is presented to the discriminator.
 Therefore, the generator is trained to maximize a terminal reward without constraints on intermediate graphs.
 We provide pseudo-code in Appendix~\ref{appendix:adversarial-finetuning}.
+While we focus on adversarial fine-tuning of ANFM, similar techniques might prove useful for diffusion models or existing autoregressive graph generators.
+However, incorporating this training strategy into existing generative models would require substantial modifications, falling outside the scope of our work.